timekit-io/js-sdk/README.md

     timezone:                   'Europe/Copenhagen',        // override user's timezone for custom formatted timestamps in another timezone
     convertResponseToCamelcase: false,                      // should keys in JSON response automatically be converted from snake_case to camelCase?
     convertRequestToSnakecase:  true,                       // should keys in JSON requests automatically be converted from camelCase to snake_case?
-    autoFlattenResponse: true                               // if you keep this set to true, then responses with a "data" key will automatically be flattened to response.data (otherwise you need to access response.data.data).
+    autoFlattenResponse: true,                              // if you keep this set to true, then responses with a "data" key will automatically be flattened to response.data (otherwise you need to access response.data.data).
 Pagination meta data can be found on response.metaData)
+    resolvePaths: false                                     // allows you to add named path parameters to the url (e.g. /calendars/:id) when using makeRequest and fill them by passing a dict (e.g. path: { id: 123 })
 });

 // Returns current config object